jalilhashemi/graded-exercise-JalilHashemi/docs/exercise/exercise.md

 I may not be able to use the grail environment properly but doing this project has given a very good self confidence and has proven to me that I at least can do some thing :)
+I thank you for giving us the opportunity to work and learn something new!